Dutch Event on Transnational and Interregional Cooperation in Utrecht, generic 24 June 2013

 Presentations and more information from the Launch Event will be available on the WF website shortly.

-Europe’s network of navigable inland waterways– canals, rivers and lakes – extends right across the continent.
+Europe’s network of navigable inland waterways– canals, patient rivers and lakes – extends right across the continent.
 From early times, waterways were made navigable to facilitate the movement of both people and goods.

 They made possible the industrial revolution in the 18th and early 19th Centuries.
 Many waterways still retain a significant transport function, particularly where they have been enlarged to form part of Europe’s high capacity transport infrastructure.